PULSED

 procedure developed by Ed and WSI enables cladding on a much wider range of applications,

-and allows the flexibility to provide the vessel cladding at any site locations.
+and allows the flexibility to provide the vessel cladding at any site locations with the vessel in any position.

-This dramatically reduces the vessel lead times or shipping costs to have this
+This weld flexability dramatically reduces the vessel lead times or shipping costs to have this

 ED'S